jessiepelosi/LygodiumGenome/methylation/README.md

 # Methylation from Oxford Nanopore Reads
 Use modified basecalling models with dorado v0.3.3.
+Note that is not presented in the publication, but could be useful to others.
 ```
 dorado basecaller dna_r10.4.1_e8.2_400bps_sup@v4.2.0 ${POD_DIR} --modified-bases 5mC_5hmC > ${OUTBAM}
 dorado basecaller dna_r10.4.1_e8.2_400bps_sup@v4.2.0 ${POD_DIR} --modified-bases 6mA > ${OUTBAM}